đ Help Centre

 Your Dashboard Explained

-Your dashboard is the heart of your HomeWagger experience.
+Your dashboard is the hub of your HomeWagger experience.
 Itâs tailored to your role:

-- Rehomers: Add, edit, and submit dog listings; manage drafts and messages.
+- Rehomers: add, edit, and submit dog listings; manage drafts and enquiries.

 All required fields are filled.
-Only then can your profile or listings go live.
+Only then can certain features and visibility unlock.

 Can I edit my info later?